 The primary objective of capital management is to maintain an efficient capital structure, in a manner consistent with our risk profile and the regulatory and market requirements of our business.
 Capital is a primary consideration across a wide range of business activities, including product development, pricing, business planning, merger and acquisition transactions and asset and liability management.
 A Capital Management Standard, applicable Group-wide, sets out minimum standards and guidelines over responsibility for capital management including considerations for capital management decisions and requirements for management information, capital monitoring, reporting, forecasting, planning and overall governance.

-The Group manages capital in conjunction with solvency capital requirements and in line with the dividend policy and capital framework announced in March 2022.
+Group capital is represented by Solvency II own funds.
+The Group manages capital in conjunction with its solvency capital requirements and in line with our dividend policy and capital framework.